adobe/reactor-developer-docs/api/guides/access_tokens.md

 For example, `Authorization: Bearer [TOKEN]`

 {% alert info, Note %}
-An access token will typically expire after 24 hours.
+Note that these tokens expire after 24 hours.
+If you are using this integration for an application, it is a good idea to obtain your bearer token programmatically from within your application.
 {% endalert %}

 ## Additional Resources